Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 3: Car Damage Classification and Localisation with Fine-Tuned Vision-Enabled LLMs

 For the secondary objective, we employ the fine-tuned GPT-4o and adjust the system prompt to enable predictions of both the damage type and, when identifiable, the damage location.
 Additionally, we refine the Structured Output format so that the model outputs one of the six classes and, optionally, the damage location.
 The modified prompt can be found in the accompanying Jupyter notebook.

-For simplicity, we have focused solely on damage localization.
-Other aspects of visual context that could be extracted include damage severity, external factors such as lighting and weather conditions, and additional details like vehicle make and license plate information.
+For simplicity, we have focused solely on damage localisation.
+Other aspects of visual context that could be extracted include damage severity, external factors such as lighting and weather conditions, and additional details like vehicle make and licence plate information.